medius-group/onboarding-docs/7_getting_started/1_initiation/010_getstarted_prodscope_020_confirm.md

-Please review the application scope.
-It will be used to set up your Test Cloud.
+Please confirm your understanding of which Medius modules are included in your subscription.

 <OrderSummary />
 <br/>

-In case of any discrepancies, doubts or questions, please contact your implementation partner!
+In the case of queries relating to this, please contact your Medius commercial contact.
+Selected modules will be available in your tenant application.

-Otherwise, press the Confirm button.
 <TaskConfirmation task={"GettingStarted_ConfirmSubscription"}/>